Cognitive-Behavioral Therapy Program

 - Short Term – While most types of substance abuse therapy are ongoing, CBT is short-term and typically only lasts 30-90 days.
 In some cases, you may have longer therapy, but this is unlikely.

 - It Takes Effort – CBT requires you to actively work to improve, to create goals, and to communicate what you want to your therapist.
-The therapist does not create goals for you, because they rely on you to have personal motivation to achieve them.
+The therapist does not create goals for you because they rely on you to have the personal motivation to achieve them.

 - It’s Based on the Learning Process – CBT is based on cognitive therapy, which involves learning and unlearning thought processes.
 CBT helps you to unlearn emotional and behavioral responses and helps you to learn healthier ones, which can help you long after the therapy is complete.

-Most CBT is offered through a rehabilitation clinic and should involve 12-16 sessions over a 12-week period.
+Most CBT is offered through a rehabilitation clinic and should involve 12-16 sessions over 12 weeks.
 In most cases, sessions will be held for 45-90 minutes but might be group, individual, or mixed.
 In some cases, your counselor may decide to offer intensive therapy with longer sessions.

 During the CBT sessions at the addiction treatment program at Oceanfront Recovery in California, you are paired with a therapist who will begin functional analysis using a series of questions.
-They will ask about how you use substances, what they do for you, how you feel before and after taking them, the emotions you feel before using, and will use your answers to explore the reasoning behind your substance use.
-They will use your answers to determine what you need, and what you are looking for, which they will use to help you develop goals for self development, empowerment, and skill development.
+They will ask about how you use substances, what they do for you, how you feel before and after taking them, and the emotions you feel before using.
+They will use your answers to explore the reasoning behind your substance use, identify your needs and goals, and help you build a plan focused on self-development, empowerment, and skill-building.

 CBT is intended to help you prevent a relapse after going through detox.
 It is not effective if you are still using or drinking.
-However, CBT has been shown to be effective for short and long term treatment, with higher efficacy over the long term than comparable treatments like contingency management.
-In one study, 60% of patients who followed a CBT course had clean toxicology reports during a 52-week follow up, compared to an average rate of just 21% for patients who did not follow through with therapy of any kind.
-CBT is also highly effective in treating co-curing disorders such as anxiety and depression.
+However, CBT is effective for short and long-term treatment, with higher efficacy over the long term than comparable treatments like contingency management.
+In one study, 60% of patients who followed a CBT course had clean toxicology reports during a 52-week follow-up, compared to an average rate of just 21% for patients who did not follow through with therapy of any kind.
+CBT is also highly effective in treating co-occurring disorders such as anxiety and depression.